build-week/hover-jet/readme.md

 # How to Build

-All compiling and running should be done *inside the docker*.
+All compiling and running should be done *inside the Docker container*.
 There should be no exception to this.
-It's typically that managing git and editing files is done outside of the docker, on the host machine
+It's typically that managing git and editing files is done outside of the Docker container, on the host machine

 ### How to build *nominally*
 ```shell